mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ---

-## Chapter 18 Paying Expenses
+## 18 Paying Expenses

-This chapter covers how to record check and expense transactions, highlighting the differences between paying bills later and immediate payment.
+Record check and expense transactions, it highlights the difference between immediate payment and bills payed later.

 1. To write a check:
    - Click the `+` icon and select `Check` under the Vendors column.